 MetCredit

-At a glance MetCredit is a Canadian debt collection agency that recovers unpaid debts for businesses.
+At a glance MetCredit is a Canadian debt collection agency that recovers unpaid commercial, consumer and specialized debts for businesses.
 The company's legal name is Metropolitan Credit Adjusters Ltd.

 MetCredit has been operating since 1973 and has offices in Edmonton, Mississauga, Vancouver and Montreal.